IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/gettingStartedSkills.md

 ### Watsonx Orchestrate
 The Z Skills Accelerator extension is already configured in your watsonx Orchestrate IBM Technology Zone (ITZ) environment.
 You can use this component to import new skills.

-### Ansible Automation Platform (AAP) and Wazi as a Service (aaS)
+### Ansible Automation Platform and Wazi as a Service
-To import skills for automations, you use Ansible Automation Platform (AAP) and Wazi aaS to serve as the z/OS back-end.
+To import skills for automations, you use Ansible Automation Platform (AAP) and Wazi as a Service (Wazi aaS) to serve as the z/OS back-end.
 Learn more about AAP <a href="https://www.redhat.com/en/technologies/management/ansible" target="_blank">here</a>.
 Learn more about Wazi, <a href="https://www.ibm.com/cloud/wazi-as-a-service" target="_blank">here</a>.

 The two resources are provisioned together in the ITZ environment that you reserved earlier.
 This environment enables the ability to manage and automate z/OS tasks and subsystems with various preinstalled ansible playbooks.
 It includes a z/OS back-end (Wazi as a Service) with all needed prerequisites.